-The first oxygen calibration should be done within the few weeks for which Campbell Sci. guaranties the constancy of the calibration coefficient.
+Campbell Scientific, Inc. calibration for clean windows, because "scaled window" is not a definite state.
 The programme compares the calibration with the previous calibration of the same device.
-If the calibration is within 5 or 10% of the chosen path-length or optimal path length (Table 1), both calibrations differ only within typical errors and no change of the calibration coefficient is necessary.
+If the calibration is within 5 or 10% of the chosen path length or optimal path length (Table 1), both calibrations differ only within typical errors and no change of the calibration coefficient is necessary.

-The results of the calibration are the parameters for a given measuring path length X [cm]: constant V_0 in [ln (mV)] coefficient K_w in [ln(mV) m3 g-1 cm-1], and the coefficient 15 XK_w in [ln(mV) m3 g-1] is also given.
+The results of the calibration are the parameters for a given measuring path length x [cm]: constant $V_0$ in [ln (mV)], coefficient $K_w$ in [ln (mV) m g-1 cm-1], and the coefficient $xK_w$ in [ln (mV) m g-1] is also given.